sergisl/cosmological-calculations/README.md

 ## Examples

-See [`Examples/luminalHorndeski-cosmoperts.nb`](Examples/luminalHorndeski-cosmoperts.nb) for a complete worked example.
+See [`luminalHorndeski-cosmoperts`](Examples/luminalHorndeski-cosmoperts.nb) for a complete worked notebook reproducing the results in [2605.XXXXX](https://arxiv.org/abs/2605.XXXXX).

 ---